-The Security/Utilities Team is responsible for the security of the school site and its population during an emergency.
+The Security/Utilities Team is responsible for the security of the school site and its population during an emergency until Beale AFB Security Forces arrive on scene.
 The Security/Utilities Team will coordinate activities with the Incident Commander as required.
 Close coordination with the Reunion Gate Team is necessary in order to safely reunite students with their parents or lawful guardians.
 The Security/Utilities Team is also responsible for initiating short-term repairs and other necessary actions during an emergency.
 The effective response of the Security/Utilities Team in shutting down facility air handling systems, and gas, power and water supplies can be vital in minimizing damage to school facilities.
 This team includes participation by the custodial and cafeteria staff.